jboothby/primefunctions/README.md

            The second value is the number of consecutive primes that sum up to the first value
            Examples: maxPrimeSum(100) -> [ 41, 6] ( because 2 + 3 + 5 + 7 + 11 + 13 = 41)
                      maxPrimeSum(1000) -> [ 953, 21]

+# Test Performance Files
+These files use the Mocha and Chai library to automate the correctness and performance testing of the functions in PrimeFunctions.
+This was use to optimize the code for speed